 Ever since his introduction in season two, I have really enjoyed his character.
 He is a principled man who possesses both the power and skill to achieve his goals.
 And while he can be ruthless, he is not without mercy.

-But while on his quest for revenge, Isaac meets a ship captain who explains that ending humanity will stop human cruelty, it also means ending human kindness.
-And this realization creates doubt within Isaac, who had, until this point, destroyed every city that refused to let him and his minions pass.
+But while on his quest for revenge, Isaac meets a ship captain who explains that ending the human race might stop human cruelty, it also means ending human kindness.
+And this realization creates doubt within Isaac, who had, until this point, had been so laser-focused on vengeance.

 Carmilla, The Council of Sisters And Hector.